Frequently Asked Questions

 Under international law, a refugee is someone who is forced to flee their home country to escape persecution or a serious threat to their life, physical integrity or freedom.
 This may be linked to their race, religion, nationality, political beliefs or membership of a social group.
 But also to situations of conflict, violence or public disorder.
 Refugees are protected by international law and cannot be sent back home if their life or freedom would be at risk.

-There are 26 million refugees across the world and over half of them are children.
-The total number of displaced people worldwide is 79.5 million.
+There are 26.4 million refugees across the world and around half of them are under the age of 18.
+The total number of displaced people worldwide is 82.4 million.
 This includes not only refugees but also asylum-seekers and people displaced inside their own countries.
-Back to top

-85 per cent of the world’s refugees and Venezuelans displaced abroad are hosted by low- or middle-income countries.
-Turkey has taken in 3.6 million refugees, more than any other country, followed by Colombia, Pakistan, Uganda and Germany, each with over 1 million people.
-Back to top
+86 per cent of the world's refugees and Venezuelans displaced abroad are hosted by low- or middle-income countries.
+Turkey has taken in 3.7 million refugees, more than any other country, followed by Colombia, Pakistan, Uganda and Germany, each with over 1 million people.

 An asylum-seeker is a person who is applying (or preparing to apply) for asylum in another country to seek international protection.
 A final determination of the protection need, however, has not yet been made for such persons.
 While not every asylum-seeker will ultimately be recognized as a refugee, an asylum-seeker may not be sent back to their country of origin pending a final determination.